 At Applecross Senior High School, we offer French as a Second Language (FSL) and Japanese as a Second language (JSL).
-The languages team includes three specialist French, and two Japanese teachers, two language assistants, and volunteer native speakers.
-Students studying in specialised classrooms and rich cultural exchanges are a regular part of this subject area.
+The languages team includes three specialist French teachers, two specialist Japanese teachers, two language assistants, and volunteer native speakers.
+Students study in specialised classrooms, and rich cultural exchanges are a regular part of the language courses.

-In Year 7 and 8, students can choose either French or Japanese at the start of their enrolment.
-Later at the end of Year 8, students can elect to continue to study in Year 9 and 10 in preparation for senior school courses of JSL or FSL as an elective.
-In Year 11 and 12, JSL and FSL can be chosen at an ATAR level.
-All Year 10 students who choose to continue their language study into year 11 will be required to complete an application form for SCASA, and this is done through their language classes at school.
+In Years 7 and 8, students can choose either French or Japanese at the start of their enrolment.
+Towards the end of Year 8, students can elect to continue to study languages in Years 9 and 10, in preparation for further study of FSL or JSL as an elective in Senior School.
+In Years 11 and 12, FSL and JSL are offered as a course of study at an ATAR level.
+All Year 10 students who choose to continue their language study into Year 11 will be required to complete an application form for SCSA, and this is done through their language classes at school.

-Some advantages of learning a second language like JSL or FSL manifest in improved communication, respect for others, listening skills, an ability to discuss and reason with others, improved logical thinking, general confidence, and the ability to adapt in new environments.
+Some advantages of learning a second language like FSL or JSL manifest in improved communication, a better understanding of grammar in English, respect for others, listening skills, an ability to discuss and reason with others, improved logical thinking, general confidence, and the ability to adapt in new environments.

 As part of the Languages enrichment at AXSHS, we have a Native Speaker Tuition program.
-Year 11 and 12 students have the opportunity to practise their speaking with native speakers once a week.
+Students in Years 11 and 12 have the opportunity to practise and continually build on their speaking skills with native speakers once a week.
 In addition, there are specialised Language Assistants who work with both groups and individual students throughout the school year.